lxvdo/site-blog/content/posts/building_resilience.md

 With a lot of your routine activities being cancelled or forbidden, you probably have some extra time at hand.
 Even taking all the safety measures, there still is an abundance of things you can do.

 If you see an opportunity to help people in need around you, by all means, go for it.
 Other than that, keep doing your work to the best of your abilities, because the world is not ending.
 Even though there is a lot of focus on the COVID-19 crisis, all of humanity’s other challenges haven’t disappeared and require some of our time and attention as well.
 This is not the first crisis we find ourselves in and it certainly isn’t going to be the last either.
 We should expect more economic downturns, environmental disasters, and the possibility of automation of jobs.

-With these uncertain challenges lying ahead in the future, your best bet is to become more resilient.
-Strengthening your mind and body and acquiring the tools to adapt effectively to changing circumstances is the best preparation in the face of unpredictable adversity.
+With uncertain challenges in both the present and the future, your best bet is to become more resilient.
+Strengthening your mind and body and acquiring the tools to adapt effectively is the best preparation in the face of unpredictable adversity.
+So commit this new-found time on building up more resilience.
 I focus on three interconnected aspects of resilience: mental, physical and financial.

 ## Building Mental and Emotional Resilience
 In today’s world, we are in constant connection, bombarded by noise, distractions and temptations.
 It’s hard to focus and find out what’s relevant.
 We juggle our work, social and private lives.
 We end up feeling unfulfilled in at least one of them.
 We face adversity and uncertainty.
 We don’t know how to respond or act and are getting stressed.